mrshll/mmx/data/Writing/How We Work Remotely in 2020.md

 ## A reflection of how we work and grow as a fully remote team
 ![The team on a Zoom meeting](img/team-zoom.png)

-There are plenty of lists of tools for remote teams, and some fantastic examples of documented processes (ex {https://about.gitlab.com/company/culture/all-remote/, Gitlab}).
+There are plenty of lists of tools for remote teams, and some fantastic examples of documented processes (ex [Gitlab](https://about.gitlab.com/company/culture/all-remote/)).
 I'm spending some time this weekend writing about how we work at Upstream Tech.
 The tools, yes, but also the fabric, connections and culture of our remote work.

 A lot has changed since the write-up I did 2 years ago.
 We've gone from 3 employees to almost 20!
 With team growth like that, it's probably obvious that we had to adjust and refine our processes to enable collaboration, productivity, and well-being.